CortexFoundation/tech-doc/apple-demo.md

-The gif above is a demo running in Jetson Nano Car produced by NVIDIA.
-And the inference framework is [CVM Runtime](https://github.com/CortexFoundation/cvm-runtime) developed by CortexLabs.
+The gif above is a demo Car running Jetson Nano by NVIDIA.
+The inference framework used is our very own [CVM Runtime](https://github.com/CortexFoundation/cvm-runtime) by CortexLabs.

-The full video has been uploaded in YouTube via CortexLabs official account.
+The full video has been uploaded on YouTube via CortexLabs official account.
 Click [Here](https://youtu.be/88c-446s9JE) to watch.

 ## Video Guide

-The procedure showed in the video contains:
+Below is the written steps shown in the video:

-1. Execute the deterministic AI framework: **cvm-runtime** in Jetson Nano Car, it's off-chain and deterministic.
-That is  edge devices can execute real-time AI decision with our AI framework.
+1. Execute deterministic AI framework, **cvm-runtime**, in an off-chain edge device that can make Ai decision in realtime.
+In this case, the Jetson Nano Car.
-2. And then upload the image data to blockchain and call on-chain AI contract call since the result must be consistent with native execute progress.
-The benefits have
+2. Upload the image data to Cortex blockchain and call the on-chain AI contract to ensure results are consistent across the Jetson Nano Car and on-chain AI contract.
+The purpose is to:
-   - Real-time AI decision can be strictly reproduction in future requests for analisis.
+   - Strictly reproduce real-time AI decisions in future requests for analysis or audit.
-   - A decentralization and crediable blockchain record will largely add the confidence level of AI inference.
-Any doubt about the last AI decision will only focus on the AI inference procedure and model supplier, instead of the credibility of inference itself.
+   - Add the confidence level of AI inference by using a decentralization and credible blockchain record will.
+Any doubt of the last AI decision will focus on the AI inference procedure and model creator, instead of the inference process.

 ## Implementation Details